 It’s really, really fun and also practices all 4 skills at the same time which actually makes it the holy-grail of ESL activities!
 Plus, it gets students up and out of their seats as they race around the class to get all the clues.

 You can use it to work on review for grammar and vocabulary from previous units.
 Or, use it to introduce some new concepts at the beginning of a chapter.
-The basics requirement is that students can read, write and handle spelling at a basic level.
+The basic requirement is that students can read, write and handle spelling at a basic level.

-You can find out more here: Running Dictation.
+You can find out more here:

 #4: Taboo English Vocabulary Game